AdvSV/AdvSV.github.io/README.md

 ## Download

-Please email 223040245@link.cuhk.edu.cn, and cc wuzhizheng@cuhk.edu.cn.
-In the email body, include your full name, organization, and intended use.
+Please fill in the [form](https://forms.gle/XHFtvLczmSrnFNLf6).
 We'll promptly review and respond.
 Thank you for your support.

 ## Tag file